 Come off the A24 at Washington and turn towards Steyning.
 Almost immediately there is a turn to the right which you follow until it almost takes you back onto the A24.
 Here’s the car park.

 When you’re replete on the views (and it’s worth a long linger for these), circle the trees and just before you’re back where you’re started, you’ll see a footpath off to the right through a gate and down a steep, narrow path into trees.
-At the bottom, you come to some lovely secluded woods which feel so very different and protected from the lofty heights above.
+At the bottom, you come to some lovely secluded wood that feels so very different and protected from the lofty heights above.
 As you reach the bottom of the descent with fields ahead of you, you bear to the left and climb up through the woods, across an open field, eventually rejoining the path back to the car park.

-This is a shortish walk but with a meaty climb, and very special views.
+This is a short walk but with a meaty climb, and very special views.
 At sunset, you might just want to retrace your steps rather than find your way in the woods and the views as you descend towards the setting sun are magical.

 Circular route 2